Cuzyoung/CrossEarth/README.md

 # 🔥🔥🔥 News

-- [2024/11/14] We are releasing the benchmark collection, and you can access it at [here](https://github.com/Cuzyoung/CrossEarth/tree/main/benchmarks).
+- [2024/11/14] We are releasing the benchmark collection.
+Click [here](https://github.com/Cuzyoung/CrossEarth/tree/main/benchmarks) to get illustrations of benchmarks!

 - [2024/11/06] The most checkpoints have been uploaded and you can access them in the huggingface badges.